CipherShop/docs/docs/general/governance.md

 - **A governance system** through which to vote on proposals, with which to: decide to update the protocol, decide which associations to donate or projects to fund, and change aspects of the CipherShop protocol, such as fees (on-chain).

-- **A forum** A forum, to pre-discuss proposals, see people's decisions and based on this decide whether it is worthwhile or not to make a proposal.
+- **A forum** to pre-discuss proposals, see people's decisions and based on this decide whether it is worthwhile or not to make a proposal.
 Or where to debate about proposals made (off-chain).

 ## The ERC-20 standard CSHOP